A Renaissance work of art, right on top of the Gianicolo

 The Finnish Imprint: a close-knit community promoting cultural networks across Europe

-In 1950, Amos Anderson, a Finnish man, provided a donation and started the Finnish Institute to allow Finnish people to study and do research in Rome.
-In 1954 the doors to the institute opened.
-The central activities of the Institute are research and education particularly in the classical studies.
+In 1950, Amos Anderson, a Finnish businessman and patron of the arts, provided a donation for the building and started the institute to allow Finnish people to study and do research in Rome, opening its doors in 1954.
+The central activities of the institute are research and education, particularly in the classical studies.